-The Key Wells Index went below the elevation criterion for Potentially Severe Water Shortage Conditions with the Spring 2008 water level measurements, and has remained so through to Spring 2013.
-Exiting the Potentially Severe Water Shortage Conditions requires two consecutive years where the Key Wells Index is above the level of Potentially Severe Water Shortage Conditions.
+The Key Wells Index went below the elevation criterion for Potentially Severe Water Shortage Conditions based on the 2008 water level measurements, and has remained so through 2014.
+Exiting the

+Potentially Severe Water Shortage Conditions requires two consecutive years where the Key Wells Index is above the level of Potentially Severe Water Shortage Conditions.